Joseph Paul Jernigan at age 27

 The technique could be used to save human infants

-Click on the picture to see the video
+Click on the picture to see the full report.

 I submit that opposing viewpoints are supported and promulgated by Catholic clergy mainly because, as a group, they are unreasonably influenced by an inflexible, irrational repugnance to elective abortion that goes far beyond all logical bounds.
 This attitude has even gone so far as for them to claim that Catholics could not vote for a candidate for public office, regardless of any other qualifications, "who is pro-choice!"
 There has been public discussion in the media of late about denying Communion to politicians who "support abortion rights."
 Nobody seems to have definitively defined what those terms mean, though.